luxzg/WSL2-fixes/networkingMode=bridged.md

 - Creating bootable USB stick with Rufus and circumventing Windows 11 restrictions:
 	- https://pureinfotech.com/rufus-create-bootable-windows-11-22h2-usb/

-### The following 2 sections are describing how to enable and configure `systemd` and related networking services.
+### The following (optional) sections are describing how to enable and configure `systemd` and related networking services.

 # OPTIONAL: systemd setup and check
 `systemd` is the default init system in many distributions right now, so we'd want to use that too to be as close "to the real thing" as possible.